artisan-roaster-scope/artisan/_docs/10-curves.md

 *Filtering During the Roast – ROR*

 **Smooth Deltas** will impact only the delta curves and is applied after the Smooth Curves setting ONLY FOR THE DELTA CURVES during the roast.
 This allows for further refinement of your Delta curve.
+You can enter different values for the ET and BT curves.
 The value is proportional to the number of basic/core RoR values to be averaged over to compute the final RoR values used for predictions and rendering.
 This smoothing process produces a shift on the time axis if "Optimal Smoothing Post Roast" is not checked (see below).

 **Delta Span** affects how far back in time Artisan looks when calculating a delta curve.
+You can enter different values for the ET and BT curves.
 Increasing this setting should smooth live-recording delta curves.
 Increasing this setting will not affect the standard temperature curves (ET/BT/etc.), only deltas.
 Delta Span is the period in seconds used to calculate basic/core RoR values by dividing the delta-temp/delta-time (so delta-time is the delta-span used for this).
 A Delta Span smaller than twice the sampling interval has no effect, larger Delta Spans lead to time shifts.

 *Filtering During the Roast Of All Curves - Impacting the Delta Curve Rendering During Roast*